Create your first application

 }

-response = requests.post(url, headers=headers, json=content)
+response = requests.post(url, headers=headers, data=content)

 ############### Optional ###############